mjordan/islandora_bagger/README.md

 ## The queue

 Islandora Bagger implements a simple processing queue, which is populated mainly by REST requests to generate Bags.
 However, the queue can be populated by any process (manually, scripted, etc.).
-Islandora Bagger processes the queue by inspecting each entry in first-in, first-out order and for each entry, runs the `app:islandora_bagger:create_bag` command, which creates the Bag by fetching the files and other data from the Islandora instance.
+Islandora Bagger processes the queue by inspecting each entry in first-in, first-out order and for each entry, runs the `app:islandora_bagger:create_bag` command, which creates the Bag by fetching the files and other data from the Islandora instance as defined in that entry's configuration file.

 The queue is a simple tab-delimited text file that contains one entry per line.
 The two fields in each entry are 1) the node ID, 2) the full path to the YAML configuration file, e.g.:

-`100       /home/mark/Documents/hacking/islandora_bagger/var/islandora_bagger.100.yaml`
+`2073       /home/mark/Documents/hacking/islandora_bagger/var/islandora_bagger.2073.yaml`

 To process the queue, run the following command:

 `./bin/console app:islandora_bagger:process_queue --queue=var/islandora_bagger.queue`

 where the value of the `--queue` option is the path to the queue file.
-Typically, this command would be executed from within a scheduled job managed by cron.
+This command is then executed as needed, or from within a scheduled job managed by cron.
 This command iterates through the queue in first-in, first-out order.
 Once processed, the entry is removed from the queue.
 You can also optionally specify how many queue entries to process by including the `--entries` option, e.g., `./bin/console app:islandora_bagger:process_queue --queue=var/islandora_bagger.queue --entries=100`

 ## Customizing the Bags